pachyderm/pachyderm/doc/reference/pipeline_spec.md

 1. Create your Pachyderm pipeline with the Git Input.

-2. To get the URL of the webhook to your cluster, do `pachctl inspect-pipeline` on your pipeline.
+2. To get the URL of the webhook to your cluster, do `pachctl inspect pipeline` on your pipeline.
 You should see a `Githook URL` field with a URL set.
 Note - this will only work if you've deployed to a cloud provider (e.g. AWS, GKE).
 If you see `pending` as the value (and you've deployed on a cloud provider), it's possible that the service is still being provisioned.
 You can check `kubectl get svc` to make sure you see the `githook` service running.

 3. To setup the GitHub webhook, navigate to: